SciML/sciml.ai/citing.md

 # Citing

-To credit the JuliaDiffEq software, please star the repositories that you would like to support.
-If you use JuliaDiffEq software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.
-Since JuliaDiffEq is a collection of individual modules, in order to give proper credit please cite **each related component**.
+To credit the SciML software, please star the repositories that you would like to support.
+If you use SciML software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.
+Since SciML is a collection of individual modules, in order to give proper credit please cite **each related component**.

 To give proper academic credit, all software should be cited.